 Cashmere is available in several grades, including “Grade-A”, “Grade-B” and so on.
 We offer only the highest quality cashmere products made with “Grade-A”; cashmere.
 The best grade of cashmere is 14-15.5 microns in diameter and all the pashmina and cashmere products that we offer are made with this very fine grade of cashmere.

 Ply’s are strands of yarn twisted together to make one piece of yarn.
 Two-ply is thicker than one-ply, and so on.
 Our products are offered in the following ply’s:

-- Cashmere sweaters, shawls, robes and blankets are made in Nepal.
+- All pashmina items, cashmere sweaters, shawls, robes and blankets are made in Nepal.